 eSIM is (Finally) Going Mainstream

-Hoping that we’ll be able to travel freely sooner rather than later, we predict that reasonably priced services delivered with the support of intuitive apps and embedded SIM technologies with a very simple onboarding process, clear cost control, and possibilities to modify or cancel subscriptions at any time, will be among the fastest growing telco trends in 2021.
+What is the future of eSIM?
+In the always-connected era, it’s which side you’re on that matters: either you stay with the old SIM standard and disable all data-based services (because even roaming data bundles tend to be expensive), or you switch to eSIM-enabled services and pay a more reasonable price to a niche player offering data bundles and voice services.
+Hoping that we’ll be able to travel freely sooner rather than later, we predict that reasonably priced services delivered with the support of intuitive apps and embedded SIM technologies with a very simple onboarding process, clear cost control, and the possibility to modify or cancel subscriptions at any time will be among the fastest-growing telco trends in near trends.

 Author